QED-92/cyber-security/modules/sqlmap/sqlmap_notes.md

 Applications sometimes require unique values to be provided to some GET or POST parameter.
 Such a protection mechanism is similar to anti-CSRF, but does not require the tool to actually parse content on the web page.
 By ensuring that each request has a unique value assigned to some parameter, the application can prevent CSRF-attempts and prevent some automated tools.

-SQLmap can attempt to bypass this security measure by providing the **-randomize** flag with the name of the parameter that holds the unique value.
+SQLmap can attempt to bypass this security measure by providing the **--randomize** flag with the name of the parameter that holds the unique value.

 **Example:**